neftjs/neft/index.coffee.md

 *Object* utils.getPropertyDescriptor(*NotPrimitive* object, *String* property)
 ------------------------------------------------------------------------------

-Returns descriptor of the *property* defined in the given *object*.
+This function returns descriptor of the given *property* defined in the given *object*.

-All *object* prototypes are checked.
+Unlike *Object.getOwnPropertyDescriptor()*, all the *object* prototypes are checked.

 ```
 function User(){